Cynipoidea

 With the exception of the Cynipidae (the gall wasps), it is a poorly known group as a whole, though there are nearly 3000 known species in total, and a great many species are still undescribed, mostly in the Figitidae.
 Each of the constituent families differs in biology, though life histories of one of the families (Liopteridae) are still largely unknown.
-In July 2020, an identification key for the superfamily was published in the journal Insect Systematics and Diversity, enabling identification to the family level.
+In July 2020, an identification key for the superfamily was published, enabling identification to the family/tribe level.
 Several groups formerly included in Cynipidae were elevated to family status in 2023.